Diffo Bridge

 Diffo Bridge is a pre-stressed concrete box girder bridge over the Diffo river (Chipu river) in Arunachal Pradesh, India.
 This 426.60 m long bridge was inaugurated in 2019 by the Union Defense Minister Nirmala Sitharaman.

 Construction

-The construction started in 2011 by Border Roads Organisation under Project Udayank.
+The construction started in 2011 by Border Roads Organisation under Project Udayak.
 It was built for an estimated cost of ₹4847.83 lakh, which was funded by the Union Ministry of Road Transport and Highways.
 Tough working conditions in an inhospitable terrain facing turbulent flash floods, made construction difficult.
 It was completed in 8 years.
 The bridge was inaugurated by the Union Defense Minister Nirmala Sitharaman on 18 January 2019.